 2. Ask Permission

-- More dogs than one would imagine do not enjoy meeting other dogs in general, let alone confined by a leash.
+More dogs than you think don’t enjoy meeting other dogs in general, let alone confined by a leash.
 Ask the owner if it would be appropriate to do a greeting before assuming it is okay.

 4. Keep Movin’